-We are down to the wire.
-The day is rapidly approaching and this is when all attention to detail gets thrown out the window.
-I say this as I sit with literally not a single present wrapped.
+If you are down to the wire and the holiday is rapidly approaching that is when all attention to detail gets thrown out the window.
+Trust me, I’ve been there before, but don’t worry!
+I have you covered.
 Here are a few last minute tricks you can use to look like you went to a lot of thought and trouble.
 You won’t even have to leave your house for supplies. amen.

 Husband/kids ripped jeans?
 Save them from the trash and rip them up more!

 Nothing will be safe – old sheets?
 That’s what I used for the white on these bags.
 Scrounge around for anything with the right color and texture that says what you want your gift to say.
 Snippets of ribbon, shoelaces, twine, old clothes, blankets, newspaper.
 Bling it up or boy it down.
 Just layer 3 to 5 different things and there you have it…effortless beauty.

 The tag is easy to cut and print on any paper on any printer.
 Handwrite it if you want to be real simple.
 I love other people’s handwriting.
 Have fun with it.
 For birthdays put since 1974 (whatever year they were born).
 For these party favor gift bags I put the year I met each friend.
 It was so much fun to think about each person, how I met them and all that has happened since then.
 Look for more gift wrap ideas here.